Anchoring in channels

 - a large vessel's blind spot can extend for many hundreds of metres in front of the vessel and can also extend to many metres on each side of some vessels.

-Take care not to anchor in channels to avoid potential for collisions, damage, injury or death.
+Take care not to anchor in channels to avoid the potential for collisions, damage, injury or death.

 Under the Harbors and Navigation Regulations 2009, anchoring is also prohibited in certain areas of the Port Adelaide River, Spencer Gulf and Backstairs Passage.